michele-brambilla/librdkafka-fake/README.md

 ## TODO

-The project currently implements the methods required to test the ``Streamer`` class of ``kafka-to-nexus``.
-C++ classes and methods non used are not (or not properly) implemented.
+The project currently implements the methods required to test ``kafka-to-nexus``.
+Functions, classes and methods non used are not (or not properly) implemented.

-There is no implementation for the plain C library.